-During the 2018 budget year the District did not revise the annual operating budget of the general fund.
+During the 2020 fiscal year the District did not revise the annual operating budget of the general fund.
 The fund is reported as a major fund and accounts for the routine park operations of the District.
 The overall performance of the fund was slightly more than budgeted.
-Due to an increase in revenues and decrease in expenses, the fund balance at year end was more than budgeted.
-At the end of the current fiscal year, the General Fund had a positive fund balance of \$736,594.
+Due to a decrease in revenues and a decrease in expenses, the fund balance at year end was more than budgeted.
+During fiscal year 2020 there was a \$100,000 transfer from the general fund to the capital projects fund.
+At the end of the current fiscal year, the General Fund had a positive fund balance of \$870,443.